-- Less than 1% - (1) Includes 400 shares held by trusts for which Ms. Bontempo is a trustee and in which she has a pecuniary interest and investment power. - (2) Includes 8,000 shares held by a charitable remainder annuity trust of which Mr. Brady and his spouse are co-trustees and of which Mr. Brady's spouse is the current annuity beneficiary for the lesser of her life or 21 years. - (3) Includes 12,755 shares held through client accounts at Magnolia Capital Management, Ltd., a registered investment advisory firm of which Mr. Cunningham is the Chairman, President and Chief Executive Officer and over which shares he has dispositive and voting powers.
-Mr. Cunningham has no pecuniary interest in such shares. - (4) Includes 2.259 shares held jointly with a close relative of Mr. Gold.
-Also includes 17 shares held indirectly as custodian for his son. - (5) Includes the following shares subject to options granted under (a) M&T's incentive compensation plans, and (b) plans of companies acquired by M&T, the obligations of which have been assumed by M&T and converted into options to receive shares of M&T common stock, all of which are currently exercisable or are exercisable within 60 days after February 25, 2020: Mr. Gold 11,140 shares; Mr. Jones 18,585 shares; Mr. King 6,605 shares; Ms. Meister 7,075 shares; Mr. Pearson 11,140 shares; Mr. Salamone 16,394 shares; and all directors and executive officers as a group 98,724 shares.
-Out-of-the-money options are included in the shares presented as beneficially owned to the extent they are currently exercisable or exercisable within 60 days after February 25, 2020. - (6) Jointly owned by a close relative of Mr. Grossi. - (7) Includes 2.023 shares held indirectly as custodian for Mr. Jones' children. - (8) Includes the following shares through participation in the M&T Bank Corporation Retirement Savings Plan: Mr. King 687 shares; Mr. Pearson 2,851 shares; and all directors and executive officers as a group 18,357 shares.
-Such individuals retain voting and investment power over their respective shares in the Retirement Savings Plan. - (9) Includes 22,386 shares owned by the Sadler Family Foundation, a charitable foundation formed by Mr. Sadler.
+- (1) Includes 400 shares held by trusts for which Ms. Bontempo is a trustee and in which she has a pecuniary interest and investment power. - (2) Includes 8,000 shares held by a charitable remainder annuity trust of which Mr. Brady and his spouse are co-trustees and of which Mr. Brady's spouse is the current annuity beneficiary for the lesser of her life or 21 years. - (3) Includes 11,875 shares held through client accounts at Magnolia Capital Management, Ltd., a registered investment advisory firm of which Mr. Cunningham is the Chairman, President and Chief Executive Officer and over which shares he has dispositive and voting powers.
+Mr. Cunningham has no pecuniary interest in such shares. - (4) Includes 2.355 shares held jointly with a close relative of Mr. Gold. - (5) Includes the following shares subject to options granted under (a) M&T's incentive compensation plans, and (b) plans of companies acquired by M&T, the obligations of which have been assumed by M&T and converted into options to receive shares of M&T common stock, all of which are currently exercisable or are exercisable within 60 days after February 25, 2021: Mr. Gold 23,870 shares; Mr. Jones 41,760 shares; Mr. King 14,984 shares; Ms. Meister 14,575 shares; Mr. Pearson 25,106 shares; and all directors and executive officers as a group 175,561 shares.
+Out-of-the-money options are included in the shares presented as beneficially owned to the extent they are currently exercisable or exercisable within 60 days after February 25, 2021. - (6) Jointly owned by a close relative of Mr. Grossi. - (7) Includes 2.100 shares held indirectly as custodian for Mr. Jones' children. - (8) Includes the following shares through participation in the M&T Bank Corporation Retirement Savings Plan: Mr. Jones 5,167 shares; Mr. King 829 shares; Mr. Pearson 2,971 shares; and all directors and executive officers as a group 21,774 shares.
+Such individuals retain voting and investment power over their respective shares in the Retirement Savings Plan. - (9) Includes 9,500 shares held in a grantor retained annuity trust of which Mr. Pearson is the trustee.
+Mr. Pearson disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (10) Includes 20,706 shares owned by the Sadler Family Foundation, a charitable foundation formed by Mr. Sadler.
 Mr. Sadler is a trustee of the Sadler Family Foundation and holds voting and dispositive power over the shares owned by it.
-Also includes 32,993 shares owned by a close relative of Mr. Sadler and 23,550 shares held in a grantor retained annuity trust of which Mr. Sadler is the trustee and his descendants are beneficiaries.
-Mr. Sadler disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (10) Includes 5,000 shares owned by the Salamone Family Foundation, a non-profit corporation formed by Mr. Salamone.
-Mr. Salamone is a trustee of the Salamone Family Foundation and holds voting and dispositive power over the shares owned by it. - (11) Includes 500 shares owned by a close relative of Mr. Washington - (12) Includes 2,067 shares held indirectly as custodian for Mr. King's children.
+Also includes 32,993 shares owned by a close relative of Mr. Sadler and 6,407 shares held in a grantor retained annuity trust of which Mr. Sadler is the trustee and his descendants are beneficiaries.
+Mr. Sadler disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (11) Includes 5,000 shares owned by the Salamone Family Foundation, a non-profit corporation formed by Mr. Salamone.
+Mr. Salamone is a trustee of the Salamone Family Foundation and holds voting and dispositive power over the shares owned by it.
+Also includes 20,000 shares held in a grantor retained annuity trust of which Mr. Salamone is the trustee.
+Mr. Salamone disclaims beneficial ownership of such shares except to the extent of his pecuniary interest therein. - (12) Includes 500 shares owned by a close relative of Mr. Washington. - (13) Includes 1,778 shares held indirectly as custodian for Mr. King's children and 889 shares held by a close relative of Mr. King.